ayushidalmia/ayushidalmia.github.io/_pages/index.md

 permalink: /
 ---

+Ayushi Dalmia is working as a research engineer at IBM Research.

+Currently, she is working in building innovative solutions for the problem of natural language querying of knowledge bases.

-Ayushi Dalmia is working as a research engineer, designing and implementing solutions for the retail industry, more specifically in the domain of fashion.
-At IBM Research, she is working in the [AI for Fashion](https://cognitivefashion.github.io/) project where she is focused on building machines to bridge the gap between online and offline shopping experience.
+Prior to this she was designing and implementing solutions for the retail industry, more specifically in the domain of fashion.
+While working in the [AI for Fashion](https://cognitivefashion.github.io/) project she focused on building machines to bridge the gap between online and offline shopping experience.

-Over the past few years, she has developed interests in the fields of artifical intelligence, natural language processing, and network analysis while working on a diverse set of problems.
+Over the past few years, she has developed interests in the fields of machine learning, natural language processing, and network analysis while working on a diverse set of problems in the domain of retail and natural language querying.
 Her detailed resume can be found [here](https://drive.google.com/open?id=1Q0PDz9WztQTw3AZ6FTB6RF6ObqxnbzVJ).

 education and career
 --------------------